Oflucoder/termuxwc/README.md

-... only x works. wayland gives renderer and memory errors. im sorry but i will not develop this anymore.
+... only x works. wayland gives renderer and memory errors.. its irrecoverable. i will look back into this. for now i willl make a x11 based one instead. i will return dont worry